Have nothing in your house which you do not know to be useful or believe to be beautiful - William Morris

 When Mr and Mrs Arnold came to me they were really fed up.
 The kitchen they had fitted only eight years previously was already looking dated.
 The design had never been to their taste and they had always struggled with the cramped look it gave the room.
 Here are a number of images to illustrate.

 After a long period of consultation, where I helped Mr and Mrs Arnold explore a wide variety of possibilities.
-They decided upon a clean handleless design from Schuller.
+They decided upon a clean handleless design from our modern kitchen range.
 This helped to give an illusion of space, whilst offering practical storage solutions and more symmetry to the design.
 The contrasting red glass splash back was a real design statement that was far removed from their old multicoloured tiles.
 It goes without saying that Mr and Mrs Arnold are now delighted with their new kitchen.

 Categories: Hints and Tips